 Students also receive coaching on their “soft skills, which assist in the ability to be nimble and mobile,” Bell says.

 One of the biggest mistakes that students make during a career fair is not going in with an open mind about possible opportunities with certain companies.

 “Students only know what they know as consumers,” says Bell.
 “Some of them are quick to write things off because they don’t have a good understanding of what it is.

 For instance, a retail company such as Target offers employment opportunities far beyond positions that are at an actual store.
 They may actually have a position that is a perfect fit for the student’s major, but the student never visits their table because of the misconception about job opportunities.

 Spelman also offers programs specifically geared to students by their year of study.
-Freshman can enroll in a program called FRESH, an acronym for Freshmen Reaching Excellence With Spelman's Help, which will expose first-year students to the many advantages of developing and implementing an early career plan that leads to internships, summer undergraduate research, employer career exposure programs, job/graduate school fairs, mock interviews and more.
+Freshman can enroll in a program called FRESH, an acronym for Freshmen Reaching Excellence with Spelman's Help, which exposes first-year students to the many advantages of developing and implementing an early career plan that leads to internships, summer undergraduate research, employer career exposure programs, job/graduate school fairs, mock interviews and more.

 For juniors and seniors, the seven-week SWEPT series, an acronym for Spelman Women Empowered Through Professional Training, helps students develop skills that will bridge the gap between the classroom and professional workplace.